earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-03-how-to-access-and-use-shell-to-setup-a-working-directory.md

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 You will need to have Git and Bash setup on your computer to complete this lesson.
-Instructions for setting up Git and Bash are here: [Setup Git/Bash lesson](/courses/earth-analytics-python/setup-your-python-earth-analytics-environment/setup-git-bash-anaconda/)
+Instructions for setting up Git and Bash are here: [Setup Git/Bash & Anaconda Python lesson]({{ site.url }}/workshops/setup-earth-analytics-python/setup-git-bash-anaconda/)

 </div>

 ## How to Access Bash

-Information below is adapted from materials developed by: [U.C.
-Berkeley’s cs61a](https://cs61a.org/lab/lab00/), [Software Carpentry](http://swcarpentry.github.io/shell-novice/) and [The Hacker Within, Berkeley](https://github.com/thehackerwithin/berkeley/blob/master/code_examples/bash/tutorial.md.).
+Information below is adapted from materials developed by: <a href="https://cs61a.org/lab/lab00/" target="_blank">U.C.
+Berkeley’s cs61a</a>, <a href="http://swcarpentry.github.io/shell-novice/" target = "_blank">Software Carpentry</a> and <a href="https://github.com/thehackerwithin/berkeley/blob/master/code_examples/bash/tutorial.md" target="_blank">The Hacker Within, Berkeley</a>.

 ### Get Started with the Terminal